 On the other hand, studies have shown that over 10,000 rounds of .223 failed to show a measurable difference between steel and brass on the wear and tear of the chamber and barrel.

-Some ranges don’t allow steel case ammo.
+Range restrictions: Some ranges don’t allow steel case ammo.
 This is generally due to the heavy concentration of steel in the jacket.
-It warm, dry areas such as California, it can be a fire hazard.
-The same can be true of brass case ammo.
-The range has the issue with the bullet not case.
+In warm, dry areas such as California, it can be a fire hazard.
+The same can be said of brass case ammo.
+The range has the issue with the bullet, not case.
 Check before you go.

-Steel certainly has its place and like the article said, over time the cost savings of the ammunition will equal or outweigh the extra wear and tear.
+Steel certainly has its place and as I said, over time the cost savings of the ammunition will equal or outweigh the extra wear and tear.
 After all, saving 30 to 50 percent on your ammo over the course of thousands of rounds will certainly outweigh the cost of a new barrel, perhaps even the gun in some cases.